Noise as a Boolean algebra of $\sigma$-fields: Preliminaries

-The measure $ \mu $ may be replaced with any equivalent (that is, mutually absolutely continuous) measure $ \mu_1 $.
-Thus we may turn to a measure class space (see \cite[Sect.~14.4]{Ar}) $ (S,\Si,\M) $ where $ \M $ is an equivalence class of measures, and write $ L_\infty(S,\Si,\M) $; we have an isomorphism
+The measure $ \mu$ may be replaced with any equivalent (i.e., mutually absolutely continuous) measure $ \mu_1 $.
+Thus we may turn to a measure class space (see \cite{Ar}, Section~14.4) $ (S,\Si,\M) $ where $ \M$ is an equivalence class of\vadjust{\goodbreak} measures, and write $ L_\infty(S,\Si,\M) $; we have an isomorphism